LedgerHQ/app-ethereum/.github/pull_request_template.md

 - [ ] I have added at least 1 reviewer
 - [ ] I have tested this code
 - [ ] I have added sufficient documentation in the code
+- [ ] I have added labels to this PR

 # Additional comments